After being outdoors, take a shower, wash your hair, and change your clothes to remove pollen that may have collected in

-If you have severe allergies and your doctor has prescribed an epinephrine injector kits, carry two with you outdoors.
+If you have severe allergies and your doctor has prescribed an epinephrine injector kits, carry it with you at al times.

 Don't hang clothes or linens out to dry as pollen and molds may collect in them and can make your allergies worse.

 Pack your medicines with you in your carry-on bag.